Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Underlying sources of ionising photons

-One additional scenario that may explain strong \civ\ and \heii\ emission is a recent starburst event (preferentially from metal-poor gas) within galaxies that harbour relatively enriched ($Z\gtrsim 0.2\, Z_\odot$) stellar populations.
-Evidence for the presence of both young and evolved stellar populations in high-redshift galaxies that show strong emission lines has already been recently discussed: broadband SED fitting and Atacama Large Millimetre Array (ALMA) observations of hyperfine transition metal lines of galaxies at $z\gtrsim9$ have suggested that these may already harbour evolved stellar populations \citep[e.g.][]{rob20, lap21}.
+Evidence for the presence of both young and evolved stellar populations in high-redshift galaxies that show strong emission lines has been recently discussed: broadband SED fitting and Atacama Large Millimetre Array (ALMA) observations of hyperfine transition metal lines of galaxies at $z\gtrsim9$ have suggested that these may already harbour evolved stellar populations \citep[e.g.][]{rob20, lap21}.
 Recently, \citet{tan22} also reported the presence of evolved stellar populations in extreme \oiii\,$\lambda5007$ emitting galaxies at redshifts $1.3-3.7$, where this evolved population can be up to $\sim40$ times more massive than the young starburst associated with the extreme line emission.

 Therefore, galaxies undergoing periods of starburst activity may temporarily be able to produce copious amounts of high-energy photons (i.e., periods of high \xiion), giving rise to strong emission lines such as \civ, and \heii, as well as \oiii\,$\lambda5007$.
 Radiative transfer calculations in zoom-in simulations of galaxy formation from \citet{bar20} showed that periods of high \xiion\ are often coincident with periods of extreme emission line strengths driven by starburst events.
 Periods of high LyC \fesc\ tend to then follow, once the gas has been blown out and channels of low absorption have been established over a timescale of $\sim$Myrs due to rampant supernova activity.

-Having seen evidence of elevated ionising photon production in \civ\ emitting galaxies, in the next section we investigate whether \civ\ emitters may also trace conditions that enable a higher fraction of LyC photons to escape into the IGM.
+Having seen possible evidence of elevated ionising photon production in \civ\ emitting galaxies, in the next section we investigate whether \civ\ emitters may also trace conditions that enable a higher fraction of LyC photons to escape into the IGM to assess whether \civ\ emission in the reionisation epoch may effectively trace LyC leaking galaxies.